Why Toronto is a Runner's Paradise 🏃

 Leg Swings (Forward/Back)

-Hold onto something stable.
-Swing one leg forward and back in a controlled motion.
-Keep your core tight.
+Hold something stable.
+Swing one leg forward and back.
 10 swings each leg.

 ⏱️ 1 minute